Monzi Personal Loans

 How Safe are Non-Bank Lenders?

-Taking loans from non-bank lenders might generally be considered safe, provided the lender holds a valid credit licence under the National Credit Act and complies with ASIC regulations.
+Taking loans from non-bank lenders might generally be considered safe, provided the money lender holds a valid credit licence under the National Credit Act and complies with ASIC regulations.

 However, because non-bank lenders usually lie outside the prudential banking regulation (i.e., they are not supervised by APRA and cannot take deposits), they may carry different risks compared with traditional banks.